 Residential block management is changing in the wake of the COVID-19 pandemic.
 To find out which changes you can expect to see, read more in our blog.

 Named as one of the best places to live in the UK by the Sunday Times as recently as 2019, Levenshulme is beginning to surge in popularity due to its lively food scene and close community feel.

 A 12 minute drive to Manchester City Centre or a 24 minute bus ride also means it’s a great choice for young professionals.
 Due to the effects of the 2020 pandemic, city-centre renters are preferring to move out of apartments to favour larger properties with outside space in boroughs like Levenshulme.

-Young professional residents whose budget can not stretch to either Chorlton or Didsbury prices are also gravitating toward Levenshulme instead, resulting in the area having seen a 22% increase in house prices since 2017.
+Young professional residents whose budget can not stretch to either Chorlton or Didsbury prices are also gravitating toward Levenshulme instead, resulting in the area having seen a 22% increase in house prices between 2017 and 2021.
+Over the last year, the average house price in Levenshulme was £224,953.
 Such substantial growth has resulted in prospective yields being eaten into somewhat, but the ever-increasing popularity of the suburb still means that careful investors could easily achieve 5-6% returns.